 Forge (includes DDT, Map and Performance Reports) – C, C++, Fortran, Python

-Linaro Forge is a software development toolkit designed to assist Linux developers write correct, scalable and performance applications for a variety of hardware architectures, including Arm (aarch64), x86_64, and NVIDIA / AMD GPUs.
+Linaro Forge is a software development toolkit designed to assist Linux developers write correct, scalable and performance applications for a variety of hardware architectures, including Arm (aarch64), x86_64, and NVIDIA, AMD and Intel GPUs.
 Forge includes three components: DDT, MAP and Performance Reports and can be used for serial or parallel applications relying on MPI and/or OpenMP.

 Linaro DDT is a powerful, easy-to-use graphical debugger.
 It includes static analysis that highlights potential problems in the source code, integrated memory debugging that can catch reads and writes outside of array bounds, integration with MPI message queues and much more.
 It provides a complete solution for finding and fixing problems whether on a single thread or thousands of threads.
 Debug with Linaro DDT